wenb1n-dev/mysql_mcp_server_pro/README.md

 ## Introduction
 mcp_mysql_server_pro is not just about MySQL CRUD operations, but also includes database anomaly analysis capabilities and makes it easy for developers to extend with custom tools.

-- Supports both STDIO and SSE modes
+- Supports all Model Context Protocol (MCP) transfer modes (STDIO, SSE, Streamable Http)
 - Supports multiple SQL execution, separated by ";"
 - Supports querying database table names and fields based on table comments
 - Supports SQL execution plan analysis